aboutdotme/contextualizer/README.md

     });
 }
 ```
-This is convenient but instead of `getUserData` being in the stack trace, code within contextualizer will be the top frame.
+This is convenient but instead of `handleResponse` being in the stack trace, code within contextualizer will be the top frame.
 The line where you wrapped the callback is nowhere to be found.
 However, the error message will be prepended with your message.
 Like this:
 ```
 VError: error in dataRequest: this database is horrible
     at contextualizerWrapper (/Users/nigel/about.me/contextualizer/index.js:21:28)